dotnet/aspnetcore/docs/BuildFromSource.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

 2. In order to install Visual Studio on your machine, you can use the official installer script in the repo.

-Even if you have the appropriate Visual Studio installed on your machine, we recommend running this installation script so that the correct components are installed.
+> ⚠️ Even if you have the appropriate Visual Studio installed on your machine, we recommend running this installation script so that the correct Visual Studio components are installed.

 ```powershell
 ./eng/scripts/InstallVisualStudio.ps1